 This is likely to depend upon whether you are an existing BT Broadband or Sky TV customer, so take a look at the options below:

 If You Are An Existing BT Broadband Customer

 You can pay an extra £15 a month for access to the BT Sport app, or pay £15 per month for a BT TV and BT Sport package.
-Alternatively, opt for the BT TV Big Sport package which includes BT TV, BT Sport and Sky Sports for £40 a month.
+Alternatively, opt for the BT TV Big Sport package which includes BT TV, BT Sport and Sky Sports from NOW for £40 a month.

 If you already have BT TV, you may be able to negotiate a lower price for BT Sport when you re-contract with BT for your broadband and TV for another 24 months.